What should I bring to family camp?

 Can you accommodate special diets?

 Yes.
-Our food services are all kept in house, and Chef Peter is able to accommodate special diets as needed.
+Our food services are all kept in house, and our Executive Chef is able to accommodate special diets as needed.
 If you have special requirements, please let us know when you register so we can plan in advance.

 Can you accommodate campers with physical disabilities?